• Skip to primary navigation

 • Preheat oven to 375 degrees with rack in the middle

-• Heat the avocado oil in a lidded dutch oven (I used a lodge cast iron) on medium heat.
+• Heat the avocado oil in a lidded dutch oven (I used a lodge cast iron) on medium heat on the stovetop.
 Add the onions and salt to taste and cook for about 10 minutes

 • Add the garlic and cook until both are browned